 And remember that you can get sunburned more quickly when you’re swimming or boating because of the reflection from the water.
 The reflected rays are harder to protect yourself from.

-Don’t forget that your eyes.
+Don’t forget your eyes.
 They need protection from ultraviolet rays, too.
-Always wear yourf sunglasses in the sun.
-Make sure they have a label saying that they block UV rays.
+Always wear your sunglasses in the sun.

 We are often unaware of the amount of fluids we are losing to sweat when playing in the sun.